Learning from the Past: How Previous Technological Transformations Can Guide AI Development

 \section{Conclusion}

-AI is the technology that makes a better future possible.
+AI is a technology that makes a better future possible.
 A common misconception is that AI is something uncontrollable that leads to disasters or will eventually take over.
-Given the process above, it is instead something that will be developed by humans in service of humans.
-AI will eventually become powerful enough to run much of the society's infrastructure, but it will only get there through the phases outline above.
-Each step of the way leads to more powerful AI that serves the humanity better.
+However, if the lessons from computing and the WWW are followed, it will instead be developed by humans in the service of humans.
+It will eventually become powerful enough to run much of society's infrastructure, but it will get there safely only through the phases outlined above.
+Each step along the way leads to more powerful AI that serves humanity better.
 Our job is to guide its development to make this process productive and safe.